littlefs-project/littlefs/DESIGN.md

 data structure that allows the filesystem to reuse unmodified parts of the file without additional metadata pairs.

 First lets consider storing files in a simple linked-list.
-What happens when append a block?
+What happens when we append a block?
 We have to change the last block in the linked-list to point to this new block, which means we have to copy out the last block, and change the second-to-last block, and then the third-to-last, and so on until we've